5thWall/5thwall.github.com/source/_posts/2012-11-08-ektron-synergy-dev-track-day-1.markdown

 ### Three-Tier Architecture & Templated Controls

-Coming up soon is an Ektron MinSite install that creates a basic Web Application project using a multi-tier arcitecture.
-Starting out it should just be avalible through the [Synergy site][syn], but will later be one of the default instalation options.
+Coming up soon is an Ektron MinSite install that creates a basic Web Application project using a multi-tier architecture.
+Starting out it should just be available through the [Synergy site][syn], but will later be one of the default installation options.

-Related to that, the old Ektron server controls won't work with a 3-tier soultion, but v8.6 introduced templated Ektron controls which now do.
-As an added benifit, developers can now specify the output of the control just like any other templated control (e.g. ListView, Repeater).
+Related to that, the old Ektron server controls won't work with a 3-tier solution, but v8.6 introduced templated Ektron controls which now do.
+As an added benefit, developers can now specify the output of the control just like any other templated control (e.g. ListView, Repeater).

 [nau]: http://nau.edu/ "Northern Arizona University"
 [csfm]: http://www.abookapart.com/products/content-strategy-for-mobile "A Book Apart - Content Strategy for Mobile"
-[syn]: http://synergy.ektron.com "Ektron Synergy confrence"
+[syn]: http://synergy.ektron.com "Ektron Synergy Conference"